What the data

 Subject-wise weightage, difficulty breakdown, static vs CA-linked nature split, trap analysis, and 5-year comparisons — built from tagged question data, published the same day as the exam.

-A data-grounded decision framework for aspirants in the borderline score range — what the cut-off history actually says, how to decide whether to start Mains prep, and how to audit your performance honestly.
+A data-grounded decision framework for aspirants in the borderline score range — what cut-off history actually says, how to decide on Mains preparation, and how to audit your performance objectively.

 More articles in progress — post-exam analysis, subject deep-dives, and the 2026 GS Paper 1 breakdown published the evening of 24 May.
 Data for years before 2022 will extend all charts automatically on the next build.